Orthotest/Orthotest.github.io/_posts/foot/2018-04-18-integra-cadence.md

 Note:  The Integra® Cadence™ Total Ankle System (CTAS) is being implanted as part of your clinical care.
 The research aspect of this study is the evaluation of the CTAS over the next two (2) years.
 This evaluation will include completion of study questionnaires for research.
 All x-rays will be done as a part of your clinical care and the results will be recorded for research purposes.

 ## Payment:

+-Up to $300 at completion of study
+-$50 per visit begining at the 3 month

+## Other

+-Epic smartphrase: .cadencefu or .cadenceconsent